little-pinecone/spring-boot-angular-scaffolding/README.md

 ### Spring profiles

-* `dev` - for allowing requests from `http://localhost:4200/` when you want to run the Angular module locally.
+* `dev` - for local development.
+Allows things like handling requests from `http://localhost:4200/`.
+* `angular` - special profile used for [client code generation](https://codesoapbox.dev/generate-client-code-from-spring-boot-using-maven/).
+Applied automatically when the `angular` Maven profile is enabled.

 ### Maven profiles